Goddess: Pre-Islamic Arabia

-In pre-Islamic Mecca the goddesses Uzza, Manāt and al-Lāt were known as "the daughters of god".
+In pre-Islamic Mecca, the goddesses Uzza, Manāt and al-Lāt were known as "the daughters of god".
 Uzzā was worshipped by the Nabataeans, who equated her with the Graeco-Roman goddesses Aphrodite, Urania, Venus and Caelestis.
 Each of the three goddesses had a separate shrine near Mecca.
-Uzzā, was called upon for protection by the pre-Islamic Quraysh.
+Uzzā was called upon for protection by the pre-Islamic Quraysh.
 In 624 AD, during the Battle of Uhud, the war cry of the Qurayshites was, "O people of Uzzā, people of Hubal!"
 (Tawil 1993).

 According to Ibn Ishaq's controversial account of the Satanic Verses (q.v.), these verses had previously endorsed them as intercessors for Muslims, but were abrogated.
-Most Muslim scholars have regarded the story as historically implausible, while opinion is divided among western scholars such as Leone Caetani and John Burton, who argue against, and William Muir and William Montgomery Watt, who argue for its plausibility.
+Most Muslim scholars have regarded the story as historically implausible, while opinion is divided among Western scholars such as Leone Caetani and John Burton, who argue against it, and William Muir and William Montgomery Watt, who argue for its plausibility.

 The Quran (Q53:19-31) warns of the vanity of trusting to the intercession of female deities, in particular "the daughters of god".